-I am so thrilled to inform you that I have joined in the 2020 Heart Mini (Team; UC Heart) and participate in the 15k run on March 22, 2020 (Sunday) in Cincinnati, OH.
+I am so thrilled to inform you that I have joined the Virtual 2021 Heart Mini (Team; UC Heart) and participate in the 5k run on March 28, 2021 (Sunday) in Cincinnati, OH.
 Why I am doing this?
 I am not doing it for either fun or winning the price.
-I do it only because I would like to support and promote the American Heart Association that what it does to our community and research institutes, and I know you are there too support me.
+I do it only because I would like to support and promote the American Heart Association that what it does to our community and research institutes, and I know you are there to support me.

 The funds I raise will directly to the American Heart Association to support critical cardiovascular disease research and education.

-With the click of a mouse you can make a secure, tax-deductible online donation, directly to the American Heart Association.
-You will not only be supporting me, you will be funding the fight against the No. 1 killer of Americans, and also the No. 1 killer of women who are our loved one including mom, sister, wife, in-laws, daughter, friends, relatives, etc. Heart disease causes 1 in 3 women’s deaths.
-More women than man die of heart disease.
+With the click of a mouse, you can make a secure, tax-deductible online donation, directly to the American Heart Association.
+You will not only be supporting me, you will be funding the fight against the No. 1 killer of Americans, and also the No. 1 killer of women who are our loved ones including mom, sister, wife, in-laws, daughter, friends, relatives, etc. Heart disease causes 1 in 3 women’s deaths.
+More women than men die of heart disease.
 The link below will take you to my personal donation page.
 If you prefer, you can also mail me a donation directly.

 Did you know that heart disease claims the lives of more people than the next 3 leading causes of death combined?
 Here is how your online donation will help:

 -$25 gives 50 people educational materials that teach them how to personally reduce their risk of heart diseases and stroke